dayeya/FinalWall/README.md

 # Picky

-Picky is a open source web application firewall.
+Picky is an open-source web application firewall project.